-- The number of students enrolled in CTE courses has increased from 49,987 in 2018-2019 to an alltime high of 51,771 in 2019-2020. - The number of seniors who earned a TEA Industry-Based Certification increased from 991 in 2019 to 1,672 in 2020. - CTE has 14 campuses sponsored by the American Builders and Contractors/Construction and Maintenance Education Foundation (ABC CMEF) with 13 accredited NCCER labs across the district, making it the most significant program in the Gulf Coast Region - The Career Ready Wagon, our mobile CTE lab that provides career awareness education to the district's elementary school population, visited 26 elementary schools and engaged 7,100 students. - The department supported the Marvy Finger Foundation scholarship and helped increase recipients' number to an all-time high of 84 HISD students from 38 campuses.
-These students enrolled in high-demand workforce programs at one of Houston's local community colleges. - • The Career Ready Wagon Virtual "Story Time Hour" was launched this Summer to provide careerready educational support to elementary students in K-2nd grade.
-This program was able to reach over 800 students during the Summer of 2020.
+- There are currently 51,084 students enrolled in CTE courses are participating in academically rigorous and career focused instruction in 171 CTE pathways 47 high schools and 29 middle schools. - A total of 11,348 graduates in 2021 were CTE students.
+Those seniors earned 1,192 TEA Industry-Based Certification. - CTE has 14 campuses sponsored by the American Builders and Contractors/Construction and Maintenance Education Foundation (ABC CMEF) with 13 accredited NCCER labs across the district, making it the most significant program in the Gulf Coast Region. - The Career Ready Wagon, our mobile CTE lab that provides career awareness education to the district's elementary school population adjusted its format, and virtually visited 22 elementary schools to engage 5,200 students. - The department supported the Marvy Finger Foundation scholarship and helped increase the number of high schools participating to 45 with 80 seniors receiving the full scholarship.
+These students enrolled in high-demand workforce programs at one of Houston's local community colleges. - The Career Ready Wagon Virtual "Story Time Hour" was expanded to provide careerready educational support to elementary students in K-2nd grade.
+This program was able to reach over 1,373 students during the 2020-2021 school year. - There are 28 CTE dual credit and workforce certificates offered at 19 high schools. - Of the 45 different industry-based certifications offered in the district, over 3,000 were earned by CTE students in 2020-2021. - As one of the many pilot programs in the nation, CTE students from Sterling, Wheatley and Worthing participated in the Texas Works Path to Success initiative to target situational and generation poverty.
+Sponsored by the USDA and Health and Human Services, this program offers students who successfully complete the instruction in their senior year, a guaranteed job at a starting salary of over \$30,000 following graduation.